Budget travel in Japan: how to explore Japan with less than 10$ per day

 Where to get cheap food in Japan

-So, how do we experience the Japanese food on a budget?
+So, how do we experience Japanese food on a budget?
 No problems, there are many ways.

 Convenience Stores (combini)

-In the beginning, it’s easy to stick to combini (7Eleven, Family Mart, Lawson and other convenience stores).
-The convinence stores are your best friends when cycle touring or backpacking Japan.
+In the beginning, it’s easy to stick to combini (7Eleven, Family Mart, Lawson, and other convenience stores).
+The convenience stores are your best friends when cycle touring or backpacking Japan.